Skip to Content

 Local government elections are held every two years on the third Saturday in October.
 In Western Australia, Councillors are elected for terms of four years, with elections held every two years for half of the council.
 If a vacancy occurs within a term, an extraordinary election may be held to fill the place.

-We engage the Western Australian Electoral Commission (WAEC) to conduct the local government election to ensure is it managed independently and with impartiality.
+During previous elections, we have engaged the Western Australian Electoral Commission (WAEC) to conduct the local government election to ensure is it managed independently and with impartiality.
 The WAEC appoints a Returning Officer to oversee the election, with this person taking candidate nominations, receiving votes and supervising the count on election night.

 Nominations are open for a period of eight days and must be received by the Returning Officer by 4.00pm on the day of close of nominations, which is 44 days before election day.
 If the number of candidates is equal to the number of vacancies, the candidate is elected unopposed.
 If there are more candidates than vacancies, the election will proceed.